-A Formal Complaint must be filed in order to proceed with an Informal Resolution.
-A Complainant may request an Informal Resolution at the time of filing a Formal Complaint.
-Alternatively, either Party may request to halt the investigation or hearing and proceed with an Informal Resolution at any point prior to the Decision-maker(s) reaching a determination regarding responsibility.
+A Formal Complaint must be filed in order to proceed with an Informal Resolution, A Complainant may request an Informal Resolution at the time of filing a Formal Complaint.
+Alternatively, either Party may request to halt the investigation or hearing and proceed with an Informal Resolution at any point prior to the Decision-maker(s) reaching a determination regarding responsibilityin the investigation process, prior to the start of a hearing.
 When a party requests Informal Resolution, the Title IX Coordinator will review the matter to confirm that Informal Resolution is appropriate.
-Participation in an Informal Resolution process is voluntary, the Parties must consent in writing to participation, and either Party can request to end the Informal Resolution process at any time and pursue or resume an investigation.
+Participation in an Informal Resolution process is voluntary, and the Parties must consent in writing to participation, and either Party .- The written consent will inform the Parties that they can request to end the Informal Resolution process at any time and pursue or resume an investigation.
 The University may also unilaterally end the process at any time and pursue or resume an investigation.
 Information gathered and utilized in Informal Resolution cannot be used in any other University process, including a formal investigation, if Informal Resolution ends unsuccessfully.
 If Informal Resolution efforts are unsuccessful and the Complaint is not dismissed pursuant to section VIII.F., the investigation and/or disciplinary process will resume.

-Completion of all Informal Resolution processes must be documented and approved by the Title IX Coordinator to ensure consistency with the University's Title IX obligations.
-Upon approval, the Formal Complaint process will be concluded, the matter will be closed and both Parties will be provided with written notice of the resolution.
-The Parties are bound by the terms of the Informal Resolution, and they cannot request a formal investigation of the same matter.
-A party's failure to comply with any agreement reached during Informal Resolution may result in a violation of University Policy 10.2.11: Code of Student Conduct or other applicable University policies, and details regarding the underlying matter may be considered in sanctioning.
+All Completion of all Informal Resolution processes must result in a written agreement, and all agreements must be documented and approved by the Title IX Coordinator to ensure consistency with the University's Title IX obligations.
+Upon approval of the Informal Resolution Agreement, the disciplinary-Formal Complaint process will be concluded, the matter will be closed and both Parties will be provided with written notice of the resolution.
+The Parties are bound by the terms of the Informal Resolution, Agreement and they cannot request a formal investigation of the same matter.
+A party's failure to comply with any agreement reached during the Informal Resolution Agreement may result in a violation of University Policy 10.2.11: the-Code of Student Conduct or other applicable University policies, and details regarding the underlying matter may be considered in sanctioning.